RexStrider/Bamazon/README.md

  node bamazonSupervisor.js
  ```

  * When the scripts run, they should prompt you for the correct input, and update the databases apporpriately

  * Below are some screenshots of the scripts being run

+### Screenshots

+ * Purchasing a product

  ![alt text][customer01]

+ * Database is updated after purchasing a product

  ![alt text][customer02]

+ * Viewing the product list

  ![alt text][manager01]

+ * Viewing the products that have low inventory

  ![alt text][manager02]

+ * Adding to the inventory of a product

  ![alt text][manager03]

+ * Database is updated after adding to the inventory of a product

  ![alt text][manager04]

+ * Add a new product to the inventory

  ![alt text][manager05]

+ * Database is updated after adding a new product to the inventory

  ![alt text][manager06]

+ * View product sales by department

  ![alt text][supervisor01]

+ * Create a new department

  ![alt text][supervisor02]

+ * Database is updated after creating a new department

  ![alt text][supervisor03]

 [customer01]: ./images/customer01.PNG "Purchasing a product"